- 2FA is a critical part of security for businesses of all sizes, helping them protect their data and access to their network, websites and more.

 - A push notification sent to the user’s device (based on phone number or email)

 It is a common misconception that only large businesses need to worry about hackers.
 However, small businesses, with their swathes of sensitive customer data and minimal security, are actually prime targets for cyber criminals.
 Relying solely on a single password to protect an account is a recipe for disaster.
-Weak to medium-strength passwords are easy to guess, and even strong passwords can be hacked.
-Introducing two-factor authentication will protect your sensitive data by stopping even the most sophisticated hackers.

-Different types of 2FA
+Different Types of 2FA

 There are several types of 2FA, some of which are more secure than others.
 The key thing to note is that any two-factor authentication is better than none whatsoever.
 Accounts secured by a password alone are extremely likely to be hacked, sooner or later.
 Here are some examples of 2FA, with their advantages and disadvantages.